SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-    Grammar of a identifier expression
+    Grammar of an identifier expression

     identifier-expression --> identifier generic-argument-clause-OPT